 Why Traders Must Use a Demo Account

-As mentioned earlier in this article, traders are not using a demo account, even though this is mandatory.
-The thing is that the info offered by a demo account is so important for the trader that it is the decisive thing before opening a live trading account.
-Trading in a demo account should be made for a minimum of one trading week, if not more.
-During this period traders see how the spreads are changing during important economic events, check the slippage in execution, if any, and, overall, test and see if what the broker offering is real.
-Many times, brokers are advertising something and offer something else, and during the demo trading, these things are easy to spot.
-After all, what’s to lose?
-One or more trading weeks will be enough to have an idea about execution, slippage, spreads, overnight swaps, etc. After this info is known and if it corresponds with what the broker offering is, then opening a live account is the next step.
+As mentioned earlier in this article, many traders do not use a demo account, even though this should be mandatory.
+The thing is that the info offered by a demo account is so important for the trader that it should be the decisive thing before opening a live trading account.
+Trading in a demo account should be done for a minimum of one trading week, if not more.
+During this period traders see how the spreads change during important economic events, check the slippage in execution, if any, and, overall, test and see if what the broker is offering is real.
+Brokers often advertise one thing and offer something else; and during the demo trading period, these things are easy to spot.
+After all, what’s there to lose?
+One or more trading weeks will be enough to get an idea about execution, slippage, spreads, overnight swaps, etc. After this info is obtained, and if it corresponds with what the broker is offering, then opening a live account is the next step.

 Recommended Further Readings

 – Different categories of financial products that a Forex Broker offers for retail clients, starting with the classical currency pairs, and continuing with commodities, CFDs, indexes, etc.